Every player is responsible for returning all acceptable scores, including tournament scores.

 g.
 With respect to Rule 16-3 (“The Rules of Golf”), when an artificial device or piece or unusual equipment is used during the execution of a stroke or when equipment is used in an unusual manner during execution of a stroke (See Decision 5-1e/2)

 Note from the Club :

 It is the player's responsibility to post an acceptable score as soon as practicable after the completion of a round.
-If a player is found to have failed to do so, the Handicap Committee of the club will post a Penalty Score equal to the lowest handicap differential in the player's scoring record.
+If a player is found to have failed to do so, a Penalty Score equal to the lowest handicap differential in the player's scoring record will be posted.